cabarius/ToyBox/ToyBox/README.txt

         Teleport to GlobalMap (World or Kenabres)
         Teleport to different global map points
         Start and complete Etudes
-Ver 1.1.11
+        Can not start Cut Scenes which have various fun effects Ver 1.1.11
     Getting ready for 1.2.0 but doing a pre-release as 1.1.11 Moved Level Up related tweaks to a new tab called 'Level Up'